HCPSS/schoolsites-help/_posts/2014-07-15-news-messages.md

 Tags cluster related messages into one place.
 When you add a tag it displays at the bottom of a message as a clickable link.

-If a message is tagged as "8th Grade Field Trip" and you gave another message the same tag, both would pop up on the same page after a user clicks the tag at the bottom of either message.

 Tags are meant to help users discover more about a particular topic.

+If a message was tagged as "8th Grade Field Trip" and you gave a different message the same tag, both would pop up on the same page after a user clicks on the tag at the bottom of either message.

-Links can be added to the message by creating a new node, or [adding an existing one.](/schoolsites-help/2014/07/15/moving-nodes/)
+Resource inks can be added to the message by creating a new node, or [adding an existing one.](/schoolsites-help/2014/07/15/moving-nodes/)

+For instance, if you already added a school supply list under school resources, just add it as an existing node here for users to easily have access to it.

 If you're not familiar with this process, view our [documentation for adding pdf files](/schoolsites-help/2014/07/15/uploading-files/) and [adding links to other sites](/schoolsites-help/2014/07/15/adding-links/).

-For instance, if you already added a school supply list under school resources, just add it as an existing node here for users to easily have access to it.

 ## Creating an important news message